 - All textbooks issued by the school are on loan and must be covered and treated with reasonable care.
 They must be returned promptly when asked for and when leaving the school.
-Books lost, damaged or defaced MUST be paid for. - Every student is expected to have with him the textbooks and exercise books needed for the day's lessons. - It is expected school diaries will be taken to every lesson.
+Books lost, damaged or defaced MUST be paid for. - Every student is expected to have with him the textbooks and exercise books needed for the day's lessons. - Every student is expected to bring a fully packed pencil case to school everyday. - It is expected school diaries will be taken to every lesson.
 The school supplies the diaries in Years 7 and 8. - Suitable exercise books and other stationery items may be purchased at the school's canteen.

-Requirements for Year 7, 2024
+Requirements for Year 7, 2025